xavierhillroy/LGP_Vision/docs/README.md

 2. **Index Wrapping**: Automatic index wrapping prevents errors
 3. **Separation of Concerns**: Observation and working registers are separate
 4. **Immutability**: Operations are immutable and reusable
-5. **Efficiency**: Pre-computed ranges and lazy evaluation where appropriate
+5. **Efficiency**: Pre-computed ranges, lazy evaluation, and intron pruning tied to evaluator outputs

 ---